-William French Mitchell ’40 of Sun City Center, FL, died on October 18, 2005, in Tampa following a succession of heart attacks over a period of several months.
+William French Mitchell ’40 of Sun City Center, Florida, died on October 18, 2005, in Tampa, Florida following a succession of heart attacks over a period of several months.